flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 It currently supports:

-- LV2 as a `org.freedesktop.LinuxAudio.Lv2Plugins` extension.
+- LV2  extension.
-- DSSI as a `org.freedesktop.LinuxAudio.DssiPlugins` extension.
-- LADSPA as a `org.freedesktop.LinuxAudio.LadspaPlugins` extension.
+- LADSPA extension.
-- VST (Linux) as a `org.freedesktop.LinuxAudio.VstPlugins` extension.
+- VST (Linux) extension.
+- DSSI
-- VST3 as a `org.freedesktop.LinuxAudio.Vst3Plugins` extension.
+- VST3
-AND
 - All all the above as `org.freedesktop.LinuxAudio.Plugins` extension.

 The latter is the way forward, the former was a mistake.